alireza0sfr/Jarvis/README.md

 4- Add your apps to Startup function for your daily startup

-5- Choose your preferred voice type for example:
+5- Choose your preferred voice type on line 82 of the script for example:

 engine.setProperty('voice', voices[1].id) -> female voice (default)